bloock/bloock-identity-managed-api/README.md

     - **Purpose**: The [webhook secret key](https://docs.bloock.com/webhooks/overview) is used to secure and verify incoming webhook requests.
 It ensures that webhook data is received from a trusted source and has not been tampered with during transmission.
     - **[Create webhook](https://docs.bloock.com/webhooks/overview)**
 - **BLOOCK_PUBLIC_HOST** (***REQUIRED***)
-    - **Description**: An endpoint URL where you want to send processed files.
-    - **Purpose**: This URL specifies the destination where processed files will be sent after successful verification.
-It can be configured to integrate with other systems or services that require the processed data.
+    - **Description**: Should contain the complete URL, including the protocol (`https://`) and domain or host name.
+It is essential to ensure that the provided URL is accessible and correctly points to you API's public endpoint.
+    - **Purpose**: Is used to specify the public host or URL of this deployed API.
+Allows other software clients applications (ex: PolygonID wallet) to make HTTP requests and API calls to interact with this service.
 - **BLOOCK_LOCAL_PRIVATE_KEY** (***OPTIONAL***)
-    - **Description**: Private key for signing data.
+    - **Description**: Private key associated to your identity.
+The key pair must be of type [BJJ](https://iden3-docs.readthedocs.io/en/latest/iden3_repos/research/publications/zkproof-standards-workshop-2/baby-jubjub/baby-jubjub.html).
     - **Purpose**: If you want to sign data using your own local private key, you can specify it here.
-This private key is used for cryptographic operations to ensure data integrity and authenticity.
+This private key is used for the generation of the issuer's [`did`](https://www.w3.org/TR/did-core/) and cryptographic operations to ensure data integrity and authenticity.
+    - **Conflicts**: Conflicts with `BLOOCK_MANAGED_KEY_ID`.
+You must specify either a local key or a managed key.
 - **BLOOCK_LOCAL_PUBLIC_KEY** (***OPTIONAL***)
-    - **Description**: Public key for verifying signed data.
+    - **Description**: Public key associated to your identity.
-    - **Purpose**: If you're using your own local private key for signing, you should provide the corresponding public key here.
-The public key is used by others to verify the authenticity of data signed with the private key.
+    - **Purpose**: If you're using your own local public key, you should provide the corresponding public key here.
+    - **Conflicts**: Conflicts with `BLOOCK_MANAGED_KEY_ID`.
+You must specify either a local key or a managed key.
 - **BLOOCK_MANAGED_KEY_ID** (***OPTIONAL***)
-    - **Description**: Public key for verifying signed data.
+    - **Description**: Key ID (UUID format) of type [BJJ](https://iden3-docs.readthedocs.io/en/latest/iden3_repos/research/publications/zkproof-standards-workshop-2/baby-jubjub/baby-jubjub.html).
-    - **Purpose**: If you're using your own local private key for signing, you should provide the corresponding public key here.
-The public key is used by others to verify the authenticity of data signed with the private key.
+    - **Purpose**: If you're using your own managed key, you should provide the corresponding key id here.
+This managed key is used for the generation of the issuer's [`did`](https://www.w3.org/TR/did-core/) and cryptographic operations to ensure data integrity and authenticity.
+If you want to create a managed [BJJ](https://iden3-docs.readthedocs.io/en/latest/iden3_repos/research/publications/zkproof-standards-workshop-2/baby-jubjub/baby-jubjub.html) key with BLOOCK check the documentation [here](https://docs.bloock.com/keys/features/managed-keys).
+You can create either using our [SDK's](https://docs.bloock.com/keys/features/managed-keys) or [Dashboard UI](https://dashboard.bloock.com/).
+    - **Conflicts**: Conflicts with `BLOOCK_LOCAL_PRIVATE_KEY` and `BLOOCK_LOCAL_PUBLIC_KEY`.
+You must specify either a local key or a managed key.
 - **BLOOCK_API_HOST** (***OPTIONAL***)
     - **Description**: The API host IP address.
     - **Default**: 0.0.0.0